telnet localhost 80 GET / HTTP/1.0 If-Modified-Since: Thu, 06 Jul 2006 09:57:57 GMT If-None-Match: "714413461" If-None-Match: "714413461" HTTP/1.0 400 Bad Request Connection: close Content-Type: text/html Content-Length: 349 Date: Wed, 12 Jul 2006 08:14:49 GMT Server: lighttpd/1.4.11

 (Yeah, it should also probably say "HTTP/1.1" in the request from squid (which they said they won't do before they're fully 1.1 compliant), but changing the request into a valid HTTP/1.1 request still produces a 400 response code...)

-#1 Updated by Anonymous almost 8 years ago
+#1 Updated by Anonymous about 8 years ago

 More bugs in If-None-Match processing.
 Looks like lighttpd reads If-None-Match as a string header and not a list header.